Follow Abraham Lincoln’s footsteps on the Kansas Lincoln Trail

 Where to eat and stay on the Kansas Lincoln Trail

 In Troy, eat at the Feed Store Café on the Doniphan County Courthouse Square.
-In Atchison, eat at Paolucci’s Restaurant, Deli & Lounge, and in Leavenworth, eat at The depot.
-Leavenworth is one of our 12 best places to visit in Kansas.
+In Atchison, eat at Paolucci’s Restaurant, Deli & Lounge.
+While in Leavenworth, celebrate the city’s role in railroad history by eating at The depot and The Pullman Place Family Restaurant.

-Lincoln was the 16th President.
+Related: Lincoln was the 16th President.
 Visit the 36th President, Lyndon Johnson, at his Texas ranch.